-While the overwhelming proportion of individuals diagnosed with Alzheimer's is among the elderly, hundreds of thousands could develop the condition in their 40s and 50s, statistics show.
+While many people diagnosed with Alzheimer's are older, hundreds of thousands of Americans develop the condition much earlier, in their 40s and 50s.

-As with life in general, people with early onset Alzheimer's should be prepared to have varying emotions on a regular basis.
-Some occasions, they may feel completely normal, while other times, their symptoms may be quite evident.
-The Association indicates that while this may lead to feeling a range of emotions, it is not outside the norm.
+First and foremost, people with early onset Alzheimer's should be prepared to have good and bad days.
+On some occasions,they may feel completely normal, while at other times their symptoms may be quite evident.
+The Association indicates that while this may lead to feeling a range of emotions, it is perfectly normal.

-Something else the Association recommends people with an early onset diagnosis to do is not keep the condition a secret from their friends.
-It often proves to be cathartic for individuals to share what it is their feeling so that others become aware of what the condition is like, and help them better understand the disease and its effects.
+The Association also recommends people with an early-onset diagnosis not to keep it a secret from their friends.
+It often proves to be cathartic for individuals to share their feelings so that others become aware of what the condition is like.
+This may help them better understand the disease and how it affects everyday life.

-It's also a good idea to look over one's household and take steps to ensure that their home is a safe place, the Association notes.
-Additionally, researching residential care programs in advance and sharing this information with family and friends is advised.
+It is a good idea to look over one's home and take steps to ensure that it is a safe place, says the Association.
+It also recommends researching residential care programs in advance and sharing this information with family and friends.